rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 Bruno Lipovac [released a blog post][Supercharging your Web with Rust and Bevy] that detailed building 3D applications for use on the web with Bevy.
-It walks through setting up a Bevy project, and importing some models.
+It walks through setting up a Bevy project and importing some models.
 It also details some more fine-detail items, such as lighting and sky.
 It then shows how to compile the project and serve it.